 The Wireless Communication Commission has successfully created and operates a durable, interoperable, emergency communications network with 97% statewide mobile radio coverage.

-The Mississippi Wireless Information Network (MSWIN) is a land mobile radio trunked emergency communications network providing 97% statewide mobile radio coverage and portable coverage in critical buildings, such as courthouses.
-As of July 2020, there were 146 MSWIN towers located throughout the state, including 85 state-owned towers and 61 towers leased from private and government owners.
-There are currently 45,453 emergency communication devices on the system being used by 591 state, local, federal, and private entities making an average of 8.2 million push-to-talks per month.
+The Mississippi Wireless Information Network (MSWIN) is a Land Mobile Radio trunked emergency communications network providing 97% statewide mobile radio coverage and portable coverage in critical buildings, such as courthouses.
+As of July 2021, there are 1471 MSWIN towers located throughout the state, including 86 state-owned towers and 61 leased towers.
+There are currently 50,405 emergency communication devices on the system being used by 614 state, local, federal, and private entities making an average of 8.29 million push-to-talks per month.